typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 is run whatever the outcome was.
 In this case we ensure closing the socket, ignoring any possible error when closing.
 Also quite interesting: we use `start`!
 By doing so the `echoProtocol` call will run on its own fiber thus not blocking the main loop.
+The call to `start` we need an instance of `ContextShift`, which we pass to the method as an `implicit` parameter.
+As cats-effect defines it, a `ContextShift` is the "_functional equivalent to `ExecutionContext`_".

 _NOTE: If you have coded servers before, probably you are wondering if cats-effect provides some magical way to attend an unlimited number of clients